Replicating from unsecure to secure clusters

 Replication Manager can replicate data from an unsecure cluster (one that does not use Kerberos authentication) to a secure cluster (a cluster that uses Kerberos) but the reverse is not true.

-Before you replicate from an unsecure cluster to secure cluster, you must ensure the following conditions are met:
+Before you replicate from an unsecure cluster to secure cluster, ensure that the following conditions are met:

 - The destination cluster is managed by Cloudera Manager 6.1.0 or higher.
 The source cluster is managed by Cloudera Manager 5.14.0 or higher in order to be able to replicate to Cloudera Manager 6.